How Do You Remove Dip Nail Polish

 • Be patient and wait for the dip powder to dissolve completely before removing it.

-Clip & Scrape Method
+The Clip & Scrape Method

 1. Start by filing down the topcoat of the dip powder using a nail file.
 Be careful not to file down your natural nail.

-2. Use a pair of nail clippers to clip off as much of the dip powder as possible.
+2. Use a pair of sharp nail clippers to clip off as much of the dip powder as possible.

 3. Gently scrape off the remaining dip powder using a cuticle pusher or an orangewood stick.